-You may have heard discussions in marijuana dispensaries in Las Vegas describing how edible cannabis products versus smoked cannabis are like night and day.
+You may have heard discussions in cannabis dispensaries in Las Vegas describing how edible cannabis products versus smoked cannabis are like night and day.
 The truth is that these variances are much more than hearsay.
 They stem from the drastically different way that smoked cannabis delivers psychoactive compounds compared to ingested ones.

 So, make sure that you are getting the dosage type and medicinal effects you need to relieve your symptoms by learning more about the different science and experience between the two products.

 Why Smoking Cannabis and Eating Cannabis Are Different

 When smoking cannabis — either by fully combusting flowers, vaporizing products or using concentrates — psychoactive compounds like THC and CBD are absorbed directly into the blood through the lungs.
 THC is delivered more or less in pure form throughout the bloodstream, allowing our brains to rapidly feel the effects of the drug.

 This process means that smoked cannabis is absorbed quickly, creates a sharp “peak” of effects and then begins to dissipate within 30 minutes to an hour.

 By contrast, ingested cannabis products must first break down the compounds within your liver.
 Unlike your lungs, your liver transforms the ingested product into a compound known as 11-hydroxy-THC.
 This form of THC is a more active metabolite than the free THC compounds absorbed by the lungs during smoking, which means that it is more effective at crossing the blood-brain barrier.

 That major difference in chemistry accounts for the dramatically enhanced effects of ingested cannabis.
 Your brain becomes much more “immersed” in the drugs, creating deeper body sensations, more-heightened senses and even visuals akin to hallucinogens like LSD.